Planet Smoothie’s R&D Department Keeps the Product Pipeline Active

 More categories and better promotions

-The test kitchen and overall R&D efforts at Planet Smoothie tie into a promotion schedule that is meant to drive new and repeat business into every Planet Smoothie franchise.
+The test kitchen and overall R&D efforts at Planet Smoothie tie into a promotion schedule to help drive new and repeat business through the product pipeline, and into every Planet Smoothie franchise.
 That means working up new recipes around new ingredients or flavor combinations, as well as tweaking old favorites.